GeminiLight/sdn-nfv-papers/README.md

 # Papers on Network Resource Allocation

 This is a paper list about Resource Allocation in  [Network Functions Virtualization](https://en.wikipedia.org/wiki/Network_function_virtualization) (NFV) and [Software-Defined Networking](https://en.wikipedia.org/wiki/Software-defined_networking) (SDN), including
 - Comprehensive **Survey** and **Analysis**
 - **VNFC**: Virtual Network Functions Chaining (also known as Service Function Chains Orchestration)
-- **VNFP**: Virtual Network Functions Placement (also known as Virtual Network Embedding or Service Function Chains Deployment)
+- **VNFP**: Virtual Network Functions Placement (also known as Virtual Network Embedding or Service Function Chain Deployment)
 - **VNFS**: Virtual Network Functions Migration and Scheduling
 - **Routing**: Network Traffic Measurement and Management
 - **Multi-domain** (also known as cross-domain, multi-region or other resemble name)